vishnusuresh87/cancer-recurrence-platform/cloud_deployment.md

 # Cancer Recurrence Platform — Cloud Deployment Plan

-This document outlines the deployment strategy for migrating the platform from a local Docker Compose setup to a production-grade cloud infrastructure on **Google Cloud Platform (GCP)** using **Google Kubernetes Engine (GKE)**.
+This document outlines the deployment strategy for migrating the platform from a local Docker Compose setup to a production-grade cloud infrastructure on Google Cloud Platform (GCP) using Google Kubernetes Engine (GKE).

 ---

-## 🏗️ Cloud Infrastructure Architecture
+## Cloud Infrastructure Architecture

 ```text
                                   [ INTERNET ]